nus-cs2103-AY2021S1/ip/docs/README.md

 done|Complete the task at the given number|done 2
 delete|Delete the task at the given number|delete 3
-find|Find tasks in Duke that contains the keyword given|find kiwi exit|Saves current list of tasks and exits Duke|exit
+find|Find tasks in Duke that contains the keyword given|find kiwi bye|Saves current list of tasks and exits Duke|bye

 ### Feature 1